 SwiftLint checks the source code for programmatic as well as stylistic errors.
-This is most helpful in identifying some common and uncommon mistakes that are made during coding.
-SwiftLint is based on guidelines from Swift style guide.
-Simply saying it can just helps us with:
+This is helpful in identifying some common and uncommon mistakes that are made during coding.
+SwiftLint is based on guidelines from the Swift style guide.
+To put it simply, it can help us with:

 You can easily install SwiftLint using Homebrew: